sinosong/learngit/README.md

 # How to contribute

-There are many ways to contribute to *Depends*.
+There are many ways to contribute to *learngit*.
 For example:

 ## Support new languages

-*Depends* implemented a graceful kernel for dependency analysis, which can be extended to accommodate various programming languages.
+*learngit* implemented a graceful kernel for dependency analysis, which can be extended to accommodate various programming languages.
 So far, it only supports Java, C/C++, Ruby, and Maven.
 Please feel free to leverage this framework to add your own dependency extractor.

 The effort needed for each language varies a lot.
 We spent 24 hours to support Maven, but spent weeks to extract dependencies from Ruby

 ## Enhance language features and fix issues

 Parsing source files is not trivial.
 There are many language-specific features that need to be taken into consideration.
-Reporting unsupported language features or fixing existing issues will make *Depends* better.
+Reporting unsupported language features or fixing existing issues will make *learngit* better.

 ## Create useful tools

-You could use *Depends* as building blocks to create various tools, either open source or commercial, for productions or research, such as GUI tools, code visualization tools, etc.
+You could use *learngit* as building blocks to create various tools, either open source or commercial, for productions or research, such as GUI tools, code visualization tools, etc.

 ## Become a sponsor

 It will help us a great deal if your company or institute becomes a sponsor of our project.
-Your donation could help *Depends* to be independent, sustainable, and support more contributors.
+Your donation could help *learngit* to be independent, sustainable, and support more contributors.

 # Tell us your thoughts

-You are welcome to use "Depends" in your projects, either open source or commercial ones, as well as software engineering research.
+You are welcome to use "learngit" in your projects, either open source or commercial ones, as well as software engineering research.
 Your feedback is highly appreciated.
 We will also be thankful if you could help us spread the words and encourage more people to use it.

 # Acknowledgement

 This project is built upon the excellent work of other researchers, including the ENRE framework (https://github.com/jinwuxia/ENRE) proposed by Jin Wuxia et al., and the architecture research from Prof. Yuanfang Cai 's team (https://www.cs.drexel.edu/~yfcai/) on dependency analysis.

-The language specific front-end of *Depends* is built upon several excellent open source projects, including Antlr/Antlr Grammar V4 (https://github.com/antlr), Eclipse CDT (www.eclipse.org/cdt), and JRuby(https://github.com/jruby/jruby).
+The language specific front-end of *learngit* is built upon several excellent open source projects, including Antlr/Antlr Grammar V4 (https://github.com/antlr), Eclipse CDT (www.eclipse.org/cdt), and JRuby(https://github.com/jruby/jruby).

 # Authors
  - Gang ZHANG (https://github.com/gangz)